Barbara Pentland: Early life and education

 On a trip to Fontainebleau, Pentland found herself outside of the Fontainbleau Schools of Music, where she would sit underneath open windows listening to performances or rehearsals, and further dreaming of being able to participate herself.
 Pentland eventually returned to Winnipeg, and continued to take lessons from Gauthiez through written correspondence.
 Unfortunately, her professional wishes and those of her parents still did not align, and they made it increasingly clear that they expected Barbara to give up composition, settle down, and get married.
 After a disastrous debutante ball, Pentland spent six years focusing on music, including composing, learning new instruments, and performing.
 She formed a piano trio with Margaret Mitchell on violin and Charlotte McConnell on cello, give her a new avenue to perform music.
 As a result, she purchased a violin for $3.50 and taught herself to play; it is no coincidence that many of her pieces from this period included string instruments.

 After her parents refusal to finance her musical education thwarted Pentland's plans to study at the Eastman School of Music, she began taking lessons with two new teachers, H. Hugh Bancroft (organ) and Eva Clare (piano).
 In 1935, Pentland fell seriously ill and spent three months in the hospital, but returning to her unhappy home did nothing to aid her recovery.
 She then traveled to Victoria, where she once again buoyed her spirits before yet another return to Winnipeg.
-At Eva Clare's suggestion, Pentland sent several of her compositions to both composer Ralph Vaughn Williams and the editor of Musical America, Walter Cramer.
+At Eva Clare's suggestion, Pentland sent several of her compositions to both composer Ralph Vaughan Williams and the editor of Musical America, Walter Kramer.

 In 1936, Pentland entered the graduate music program at the Juilliard School in New York City where she studied 16th-century counterpoint with Frederick Jacobi and modern composition techniques with Bernard Wagenaar through 1939.
 During these years, her own compositions took on a language that was primarily neoclassical, showing the influence of Paul Hindemith, Igor Stravinsky, and later Aaron Copland, with whom she studied at the Tanglewood Music Center during summers in 1941 and 1942.
 Her work was part of the music event in the art competition at the 1948 Summer Olympics.